A topic from the subject of Physical Chemistry in Chemistry.

 Atomic structure can be studied using a variety of equipment and techniques.
 These include:

-• Spectroscopy: Spectroscopy is a technique that can be used to measure the energy levels of atoms.
-This information can be used to determine the structure of atoms and to identify the elements present in a sample.
+• Spectroscopy: This technique measures the energy levels of atoms.
+This information helps determine atomic structure and identify elements in a sample.

-• Electron microscopy: Electron microscopy is a technique that can be used to visualize the structure of atoms.
-This information can be used to determine the size, shape, and arrangement of atoms in a sample.
+• Electron microscopy: This technique visualizes the structure of atoms, revealing their size, shape, and arrangement in a sample.

 Types of Experiments